HimanshuCoder001/DigitalClock/README.md

 In this project i use java swing and core concepts of java.
-I have created a ditital clock.
+I have created a digital clock.